 The first official Fairfax VA H.O.G. member's meeting took place at Mama's Restaurant in Fairfax, VA on April 14, 1999.
 The following Saturday, the Fairfax VA H.O.G.
 Inaugural Ride attracted 142 bikes and 44 additional passengers for a total of 186 participants.
 The route went from Patriot Harley-Davidson to Mount Vernon, followed the George Washington Parkway along the Potomac River, and continued through Old Town Alexandria and beyond with spectacular views of Washington D.C.

 The first edition, Vol. 1, No. 1, of the Fairfax VA H.O.G.
 Chapter newsletter, the well-read Stars and Pipes, was also published in April 1999.

 By May 12, 1999, the Fairfax VA H.O.G. chapter had grown to 295 members.
-Director, Gary Pitassi and Road Captain, Nick Mostrous presented the first Fairfax VA H.O.G.
-Road Captain training session.
-These training sessions continue today and greatly contribute to the safety of our chapter rides.
+Director, Gary Pitassi and Head Road Captain, Nick Mostrous presented the first Fairfax VA H.O.G.
+Road Captain seminar.
+These seminars continue today and greatly contribute to the safety of our chapter rides.